Rumi381/RadarData_to_Tiff_to_ASC/README.md

 ```

 #### Setting Up Java Environment
 Ensure you have Java installed on your system.
-Download it from the [official Java website](https://www.java.com/en/download/).
+Download it from the <a href="https://www.java.com/en/download/" target="_blank">Official Java website</a>.

 #### Download and Install WCT Tool
 Ensure to download the WCT tool from the NOAA Weather and Climate Toolkit page (Please unzip the wct-4.2.0-win32.zip file).
-Download it from the [official NOAA NCEI download page](https://www.ncdc.noaa.gov/wct/install.php).
+Download it from the <a href="https://www.ncdc.noaa.gov/wct/install.php" target="_blank">Official NOAA NCEI download page</a>.

 #### Verify WCT Tool Installation
 The `wct-4.2.0-win32` folder should contain all necessary files, including `wct.exe`.
 Verify the installation by running `wct.exe`: